Ideastream: Television

 Ideastream's television service, WVIZ, was founded on February 7, 1965, as the 100th public television station in the United States.
-WVIZ at launch boasted the first female general manager of a major-market television station in Betty Cope, who played an active role in the station's formation and original focus towards educational television programming for school districts and telecourses for area colleges; WVIZ gradually adopted the conventional PBS Kids and PBS lineups starting in the early 1990s.
+WVIZ at launch boasted the first female general manager of a major-market television station in the United States.
+Betty Cope, who played an active role in the station's formation and original focus towards educational television programming for school districts and telecourses for area colleges; WVIZ gradually adopted the conventional PBS Kids and PBS lineups starting in the early 1990s.
 Through WVIZ, Ideastream jointly operates and manages The Ohio Channel (which is carried on a WVIZ subchannel) and the Ohio Public Radio and Television Statehouse News Bureau.